 How long have you been involved in the building industry?

-What do you find most interesting about the role?
+What do you find most interesting about your role as MD?

-Tell us about one of your most enjoyable moments during your time working for Tasbuilt
+Tell us about one of your most enjoyable moments during your management of Tasbuilt Homes.

 I don’t know which moment would be the most enjoyable....there have been many!